Muzzle brake: Disadvantages

-Integral muzzle brake or porting on a Blaser R93 hunting rifle.

 Ported chamber

-A barrel chamber with pressure relief ports that allows gas to leak around the cartridge during extraction.
-Basically the opposite of a fluted chamber as it is intended for the cartridge to stick to the chamber wall making a slight delay of extraction.
+A barrel chamber with pressure relief ports that allow gas to leak around the cartridge during extraction.
+Basically the opposite of a fluted chamber, as it is intended for the cartridge to stick to the chamber wall, introducing a slight delay in extraction.
 This requires a welded-on sleeve with an annular groove to contain the pressure.

 US legislation and regulation

 The State of California outlaws flash suppressors on semiautomatic rifles with detachable magazines, but allows muzzle brakes to be used instead.

 The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) made a regulatory determination in 2013 that the muzzle device of the SIG Sauer MPX Carbine, adapted from the baffle core of the integrally suppressed version's suppressor and claimed by SIG to be a muzzle brake, constituted a silencer and rendered the MPX-C a Title II NFA weapon.
 SIG Sauer, the rifle's maker, sued the ATF in 2014 to have the designation overturned.
 In September 2015, Federal Judge Paul Barbadora upheld the ATF's ruling; despite SIG successfully establishing that the muzzle device did not suppress the weapon's sound, the ATF successfully established that it was intended to suppress the sound, which was legally sufficient.